When can I apply?

 What about COVID-19?

-COVID-19 precautions will apply to the 2021-2022 Fellowship.
-Though we hope that by 2022, restrictions may be less necessary, we anticipate Fellows completing their community work following COVID precautions, including staying outdoors, working from home, distancing, and mask-wearing.
+COVID-19 precautions will apply to the 2022-2023 Fellowship.
+We anticipate Fellows completing their community work following COVID precautions, including staying outdoors, distancing, and mask-wearing.
 Outreach and Education components may be reduced and will be distanced, masked, and outdoors when possible.

 What do Fellows typically do in the two months in between the phases?